ukrainian-serge/open_intro_statistics/README.md

  - click `serge_notebooks` and choose a notebook (`chap_1.ipynb` or `chap_1_exercises.ipynb`, etc)
  - wait for notebook to open and load
  - `Shift+Enter` to run the cells
- - follow along with the [book](https://github.com/ukrainian-serge/open_intro_statistics/blob/master/assets/os3.pdf) by clicking the hyperlink headers in the Jupyter, easy!
+ - follow along with the [book](https://github.com/ukrainian-serge/open_intro_statistics/blob/master/assets/os3.pdf) by clicking the hyperlink headers in the Jupyter Notebook.

+Super easy!

 ---